ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8-firewall.md

-You need to specify the external endpoint information of the console in the `ibp-console.yaml` file:
+Specify the external endpoint information of the console in the `ibp-console.yaml` file:
 - Replace `<LOCAL_REGISTRY>` with the URL of your local registry.
 - Replace `<DOMAIN>` with the name of your cluster domain.
 You need to make sure that this domain is pointed to the load balancer of your cluster.

-You also need to provide the user name and password that is used to access the console for the first time:
+Provide the user name and password that is used to access the console for the first time:
 - Replace `<EMAIL>` with the email address of the console administrator.
 - Replace `<PASSWORD>` with the password of your choice.
 This password also becomes the default password of the console until it is changed.